whitecr0wz/whitecr0wz.github.io/_posts/posts/2021-01-14-SLAE64-Bind-Password.md

 + B: The discussed Bind Shell provided during the course should be modified, in order that it no longer possesses any form of NULL bytes (00).

 As exercise A is already quite a complex and long exercise, the first assignment will be segmented in two different posts, thing which may repeat within the second assignment.
+Moreover, the main idea of a Bind Shell and process of programming such has already been explored [here](https://whitecr0wz.github.io/posts/SLAE-Bind/).
+Therefore, I thought of focusing the blogs topic on the new addition regarding the password protection instead, which is by itself rather complex.

+##### Remembering the basics

+If you remember the [x86 version of this assignment](https://whitecr0wz.github.io/posts/SLAE-Bind/), you'd remember that the required functions for a Bind Shell are the
+following:

++ Socket

++ Bind

++ Listen

++ Accept

++ Dup2

++ Execve

+After the dup2 syscall has been satisfied and executed, the connection should already possess the ability to interact with the other computer.
+Therefore, we could send a message and receive information from the other device.
+The process will be the following:

++ Socket

++ Bind

++ Listen

++ Accept

++ Dup2

++ Function that is only executed if the comparison ends up not matching. (write failure message)

++ Function that asks for the passcode (write).
+After the dup2 syscall is initialized, a JMP will be set so that the flow directly continues to this function.

++ Function that reads the input (read).

++ Function that compares the input with the intended passcode.
+If they do not match, jump to the failure function.

++ Execve

 ### Code